Skip to main content

 A simple blood test can help you find out

-About 1 in 5 Americans lives with high Lp(a), (also known as Lipoprotein (a) or “L-P-little a”).
-It’s an inherited heart risk that may increase the chance of a sudden heart attack or stroke by 2 to 4 times.
+About 1 in 5 Americans live with high Lp(a), (also known as Lipoprotein (a) or “L-P-little a”).
+It’s an inherited heart risk that may increase the chance of a sudden heart attack or stroke.

 Because high Lp(a) is a genetic risk factor, anyone could have it.
 Even people who live a healthy lifestyle.